 - 1 1/2 teaspoons ground cinnamon

-- To make the cream cheese filling: beat together the cream cheese and powdered sugar until well blended.
-Chill the filling in the freezer while you mix up the muffin batter.
+Make the cream cheese filling.
+Beat together the cream cheese and powdered sugar until well blended in a small bowl.
+Put it in the freezer to chill while you prepare the muffins.

-- Bake 20-25 minutes or until the muffins have formed a nice peak and spring back when touched lightly.
-Remove and let cool before serving.
+Bake 20-25 minutes or until the muffins have formed a nice peak and spring back when touched lightly.
+Remove and let cool before serving or eat one warm.

 A small 15-ounce can of pure pumpkin will not be enough for 2 cups of pumpkin called for in the recipe.
 You will need to buy the larger 28-ounce can of pure pumpkin and measure out 2 cups.